Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 Upon acceptance, Superlative will publish the contributor's short story in our international online journal, share bio and social media handles, and pay a £50 contributor prize.
 We also nominate contributors for major prizes (Pen America, Pushcart, Best of the Net, etc) and continue to promote contributors after publication.
 Submitted work should be:

-- Fiction of any genre.
+- Fiction of any genre or theme.

 - Up to 5,000 words.